martincohen/Punity/README.md

 - Perfect for simple pixel art with only 255 colors (0 reserved for transparency)!
 - No need to worry about 8 bits of transparency, because you just get one!

+There is another project I'm working on called **Blander** which is aslo a minimal game engine that allows a lot of things that *Punity* does not.
+It's more bland, though: it renders in hardware,... shut up!

 ## Planned features

 **Note that the project is still in development.** By default only supports Windows, but more platforms will be possible in the future (probably first with a separate platform file for SDL2).
 More documentation, features, examples and fixes is underway.